 Indian slavery began at an early date.
 William Paine had an Indian servant, Mary, in 1656.
 The horrors of King Philip’s War kindled intense hatred against the Indians and at its close many were bought as slaves.
 Capt.
 John Whipple brought home an Indian boy, Lawrence.
 Major Samuel Appleton bought three captives, and Samuel Symonds, Esq., the Deputy Governor, paid £5 for an Indian boy and girl.
 Rev. John Rogers had an Indian servant, James Huntaway, in 1692.

 Negro slavery was well established in the last quarter of the seventeenth century.
 In 1755, the slaves in this town above the age of sixteen numbered sixty-two.
+The will of Major John Whipple included slaves in the inventory.
 In the Candlewood district, James Burnham, as his inventory revealed in 1737, owned a negro man and an old negro woman.
 The man was appraised at £100 but the poor old woman was valued only at £5, while the cows were appraised at £8, a yoke of oxen at £17 and a horse at £22.
 Husbands were sold without their wives, wives without husbands and little children were torn from their mother’s arms to be sold or given away.

 Ipswich slaves married and their children seem to have grown up in the families of which they were members.
 They were assigned seats in the meeting house, were allowed to become communicants and enjoy all the privileges of church members.
 Their children were baptized.
 They were cared for in old age and were given Christian burial by those whom they had served.
 But they were only chattels.
 If the whim of the owner decreed, they were sold, and families were scattered.
 Eventually, they died or drifted away from the town, after they had received their freedom.”